 The below image can help you understand how a global CDN works and how it can boost the page load time of your domain.

-Every time a user attempts to access your website, the service then automatically redirects the request from the origin server to the cache of the server nearest to the user’s physical location and serves the user the cached files.
+Every time a user attempts to access your website, the CDN automatically redirects the request from the origin server to the cache of the server nearest to the user’s physical location and serves the user the cached files.

-This process cuts down the overall traveling time of your website’s data, which eventually leads to faster page load times, improved search engine rankings and a much better user experience.
+This process cuts down the overall traveling time of website data, which leads to faster page load times and a much better user experience.

 There are three main types of content delivery networks: